There are founders who've won but can't stop playing.

 Level 1: Survival You're playing because you have to.
 Money is a constraint, not a choice.
 Win condition: basic financial security.

-Level 4: Completion You recognize that the wealth game is finite.
+Level 4: Completion.
+You recognise that the wealth game is finite.
 You define what "done" looks like.
 You reach it.
 You stop.